aidarripoll/wg3-sc_pseudobulk_DEA/README.md

 **Of note**:
 * These analyses are meant to be run on scRNA-seq data composed by **only one sample per donor**:
-1. If you have biological replicates (e.g., stimulated vs. non-stimulated samples from the same donor, etc...), you will have to modify some configuration files ([scDEA.covariates.tab](/scDEA.covariates.tab), [pseudobulkDEA_dreamlet.covariates.tab](/pseudobulkDEA_dreamlet.covariates.tab), [pseudobulkDEA_limmadream.covariates.tab](/pseudobulkDEA_limmadream.covariates.tab), and [pseudobulkDEA_limmadream.aggregates.tab](/pseudobulkDEA_limmadream.aggregates.tab))
+1. If you have biological replicates (e.g., stimulated vs. non-stimulated samples from the same donor, etc...), you will have to modify some configuration files ([scDEA.covariates.tab](/scDEA.covariates.tab), [pseudobulkDEA_dreamlet.covariates.tab](/pseudobulkDEA_dreamlet.covariates.tab)).
 2. If you have technical replicates, we will only select the sample with the largest number of cells.

 * In these analyses, we are only using European individuals and non-stimulated samples, which have been previously selected in WG3 (I) pipeline.